-We’ve all heard about acne on the face, chest, and back, but there’s another area frequently prone to breakouts that just don’t get the same attention—your scalp.
-Yep, you can break out on the top of your head.
+We’ve all heard about acne on the face, chest, and back, but there’s another area frequently prone to breakouts: your scalp.

 Scalp acne can pop up around your hairline or underneath your hair itself, which can make brushing, combing, or styling painful.
 And trying to hide it with a hat will probably just irritate your hair even more.